-Long Island Disability Discrimination
+Long Island Disability Discrimination Attorney

 Long Island had a total population of over 7.5 million residents as of 2010.
 Many people from Long Island suburbs commute to New York City via the Long Island Rail Road (LIRR), which is considered the busiest commuter railroad in the U.S. Both federal and state laws prohibit employers from discriminating against employees on the basis of a disability.
 Many different conditions count as disabilities, including medical conditions like diabetes and impairments such as paralysis.
 If you have been a victim of disability discrimination, you may be able to recover damages by bringing a lawsuit.
-At Phillips & Associates, our Long Island disability discrimination lawyers are dedicated to helping employees who have been hired, fired, demoted, not promoted, paid less, or otherwise treated adversely on the job due to their disabilities.
+At Phillips & Associates, PLLC, our Long Island disability discrimination lawyers are dedicated to helping employees who have been hired, fired, demoted, not promoted, paid less, or otherwise treated adversely on the job due to their disabilities.
 There are no upfront fees.
 We are a contingency employment law firm.
 Call us today for a free consultation at (866) 229-9441.

-Claims Based on Disability Discrimination
+Understanding Disability Discrimination

 The Americans with Disabilities Act (ADA) and the New York State Human Rights Law both forbid employers from discriminating against employees on the basis of disabilities and require employers to provide reasonable accommodations to qualified workers with disabilities.
 These laws have some subtle differences.